merschformann/merschformann/README.md

 ### Hi there 👋

 My name is Marius.
 I'm a software engineer & decision scientist (a bit of both).
 I'm specifically enthusiastic about optimization/planning algorithms & simulation.
-Apart from that, I enjoy longboarding, FPV drone flying, occasional soldering, 3D printing and such things.
+Apart from that, I enjoy longboarding, listening to music ([@brutus](https://youtu.be/5XgCfAK-3pA) - current favorite band), FPV drone flying, occasional soldering, 3D printing and such things.
 Also, I find the concept of _percent_ somewhat redundant.

 I hope you have a great day! 🤗